 Farm Bureau Ford and Lincoln Member Benefits

-When you’re an active South Carolina Farm Bureau member and you buy a new Ford or Lincoln, you are eligible for a cash bonus.
+When you’re an active South Carolina Farm Bureau member and you buy a new Ford truck, you are eligible for a cash bonus.
 Access your certificate online or see your local authorized dealer for qualifications and complete details.
-Remember, you are not only eligible for this cash offer but also have access to Ford and Lincoln MyKey® technology installed in every new vehicle.
+Remember, you are not only eligible for this cash offer but also have access to the Ford MyKey® technology installed in every new vehicle.

 Not currently a Farm Bureau member?
 It is easy to join.
-In addition to the cash bonus offers with Ford and Lincoln, you also gain access to other discounts and benefits available exclusively for Farm Bureau members.
+In addition to the cash bonus offers with Ford, you also gain access to other discounts and benefits available exclusively for Farm Bureau members.
 To learn more about member benefits, contact your agent.